Ether-For-Good/Website/README.md

 ### Get Involved

 **Ether For Good** needs help in order to make the dream a reality!
 Have an idea for a new game or lottery?
 Want to take the website to the next level?
+Contact us through email at ether4good@gmail.com!

  Interested in supporting us financially?
-Contact us through email at ether4good@gmail.com!
+Send donations to our Ether wallet at: 0x6C9f808d1cB681c7c2D1A06a10381bb78D1B4116